oozie/pyhumod/docs/DevelGuide.rst

 Respond to events
 =================
-`Event handling functionality<EventHandling.rst>`_ will help you build interactive apps for your modem: respond to RSSI change, new message delivery, incoming call flow report and any other event that is indicated via the control port.
+`Event handling <EventHandling.rst>`_ functionality will help you build interactive apps for your modem: respond to RSSI change, new message delivery, incoming call flow report and any other event that is indicated via the control port.

 Understanding events
 --------------------